New Jersey Route 32: History

 The alignment of Route 32 was first designated in 1964, when the state took over jurisdiction of a highway from US 130 in South Brunswick, eastward along Forsgate Drive to the intersection with CR 522 and CR 535 in Monroe Township.
-Exit 8A originally ended at a "T" intersection with Route 32 which was modified to a trumpet interchange after 1987.
+Exit 8A originally ended at a T-intersection with Route 32 which was modified to a trumpet interchange after 1987.
 This originally featured an exit ramp from the tollgate to Route 32 west, which was later changed due to heavy congestion at the ramp.
 The turnpike ramp to Route 32 westbound was closed off but leaving most of the old pavement in place, creating a stub ramp.
 In its place, a new, two-lane ramp to CR 535 was built.
 Motorists must now take CR 535 south to access Route 32 westbound.

-Route 32's alignment from US 130 to the Turnpike was also designated to become an alignment of Route 92, a tolled extension of the New Jersey Turnpike.
+Route 32's alignment from US 130 to the turnpike was also designated to become an alignment of Route 92, a tolled extension of the New Jersey Turnpike.
 Route 32 and nearby Friendship Road were to be supplanted by Route 92, using exit 8A on the turnpike for the eastern terminus.
 However, after years of struggle to get the toll route built, the New Jersey Turnpike Authority canceled the Route 92 project on December 1, 2006.

 Future

-Due to congestion from Interchange 8A of the turnpike, the Turnpike Authority is proposing a project to improve traffic congestion along Route 32 called the "Interchange 8A to Route 130 Connection."
-The project would start from US 130 in South Brunswick and end at Interchange 8A in Monroe.
+Due to congestion from exit 8A on the turnpike, the turnpike authority is proposing a project to improve traffic congestion along Route 32 called the "Interchange 8A to Route 130 Connection".
+The project would start from US 130 in South Brunswick and end at interchange 8A in Monroe.
 Plans and dates have yet to be determined.